R (New York City Subway service): 1980s–2000s changes

 On September 8, 2002, Coney Island–Stillwell Avenue was closed for reconstruction.
-As a result, late night R service was extended to Pacific Street, running express between that station and 36th Street.
+As a result, late night R service was extended to Pacific Street, running express between that station and 36th Street on the Fourth Avenue Line.
 On April 27, 2003, the frequency of Saturday morning and afternoon service was decreased, with trains running every 12 minutes instead of every 8 minutes.
 Trains also ran every 12 minutes on Sunday mornings and afternoons, instead of every 15 and 12 minutes on Sunday mornings, and every 10 and 8 minutes on Sunday afternoons.
 Late night service was cut back to 36th Street when the north side of the Manhattan Bridge reopened on February 22, 2004.

+In December 2007, the MTA approved a service increase to allow R service to operate along the full route 24 hours daily.
+This service change would have went into effect in December 2008; however, the 2008 financial crisis placed a hold on this service increase indefinitely.